If you love grilling as much as I do, you’re going to love my Grilled Dry Rub Chicken Wings! I especially love those extra charred bits.

 If you’re not sure about the flavors, make half a batch my way and try your own seasoning blend on the other half.
 Who knows maybe you’ll find a tasty compromise or enjoy them as is.

-The next step is placing them on your preheated grill (medium-high heat) and cook for about 20 minutes.
+The next step is to place them on your preheated grill (medium-high heat) and cook for about 20 minutes.
 Turn the wings often to avoid burning them.
 The brown sugar in the seasoning mixture will caramelize and burn faster than you think.

 That being said I love the charred parts as you’ll find most men do.
 Just serve green vegetables or a big salad along with them to add as a detox for the charring.
 Here’s a good article to read about foods that help detoxify the body.